PCI DSS v4.0: An Open Letter to PCI Third-Party Service Providers

 Vendor Review

-We are less than six months away from PCI DSS version 3.2.1 retiring at the end of Q1 2024.
+PCI DSS version 3.2.1 retired on March 31, 2024.
 As your organization finalizes migration plans for moving to PCI DSS version 4.0, vendor oversight should be a top priority.

 The central PCI team should be tracking the compliance status of all third-party service providers (TPSPs) involved in the payment process.
 Per the PCI SSC, there are two parts to the PCI Service Provider definition: 1) An entity who transmits, processes, or stores cardholder data on behalf of another entity, and/or 2) An entity that provides services that control or could impact the security of cardholder data (Note: This includes being able to affect the security of the process).